The 47 Weirdest Laws from Around the World

 Owning a comfortable bed in Buenos Aires

 Where did you get the crazy idea that sleeping on a mattress was supposed to be a pleasing experience?
 As the Argentina Independent reported, local lawmakers were concerned that “such an indulgence induces and encourages lascivious feelings.”
 No doubt about that.
 Add some hot sauce, and you and your partner will end up pregnant with triplets.
 If you’re not planning on moving to Buenos Aires, you should remember that a good, comfy mattress is one of the 20 Purchases That Are Always Worth the Money.

 Not cuddling in the Cuddle Puddles

-Let’s end with a law that everyone can agree on.
+Some of the weird laws around the world are debatable, so let’s end with a law that everyone can agree on.
 If you’re visiting the “Cuddle Puddle” hot springs in Swaziland (in southern Africa) and doing anything but cuddling, you’re just asking for trouble.
 Since 1985, political officials have warned that they would “take action” if “intercourse continued in them.”
 And people have mostly complied.
 Except for the occasional horny teenager, who just doesn’t understand that a “cuddle puddle” is for cuddling.
 C’mon, people, it’s right there in the name!